 The equivalent of 450,000 used plastic bottles and 150 tonnes of reclaimed asphalt pavement (RAP) were redirected from landfill and recycled in the asphalt surfacing laid on Carlisle Road.

-PET plastic was sourced directly from municipal waste collection, processed through a material recycling facility, while the RAP was extracted from Adelaide Streets.
+PET plastic was sourced directly from municipal waste collection, processed through a material recycling facility, while the RAP was extracted from Adelaide streets.

-A road made from more than 450,000 plastic bottles was laid in the City of Mitcham to coincide with Earth Day on Wednesday April 22.
+The road was laid in the City of Mitcham to coincide with Earth Day on Wednesday April 22.
 Carlisle Street, Westbourne Park, is one of two 'recycled road' demonstration sites rolled out by City of Mitcham and its contractor Boral using recycled materials.